Boston Blackie

+Jack Boyle

-Writer Jack Boyle grew up in Chicago, Illinois.
-While working as a newspaper reporter in San Francisco, he became an opium addict, was drawn into crime, and was jailed for writing bad checks.
-Later convicted of robbery, Boyle was serving a term in San Quentin when he created the character of Boston Blackie.
-The first four stories appeared in The American Magazine in 1914, with Boyle writing under the pen name "No. 6066".
+Writer Jack Boyle was born in Oakland, California, and grew up in the San Francisco Bay Area.
+While working as a newspaper editor in San Francisco, he became an opium addict and was drawn into crime to support his habit.
+He was sent to San Quentin for writing bad checks.
+Later convicted of robbery in Denver, Colorado, Boyle was serving time at the Colorado State Penitentiary when he created the character of Boston Blackie.

+Books

+The first four stories appeared in The American Magazine in 1914, with Boyle writing under the pen name "No. 6606".
 From 1917 to 1919, Boston Blackie stories appeared in The Red Book magazine, and from 1918 they were adapted for motion pictures.

 When Boston Blackie began to find success on the screen, Boyle edited the Red Book magazine stories into a book, Boston Blackie (1919).
 He revised and rearranged the order of the stories to create a cohesive narrative—a common practice at the time known in publishing as a fixup.
 This was the only appearance of Boston Blackie in book form, but his adventures continued to appear in periodicals.